-In my experience as a business coach, I’ve found that very few small business owners do much to protect their business from cybercrime, privacy invasions, or business interruptions brought on by poor data security.
-However, business owners need to be aware of the many cybersecurity threats for small businesses.
+In my experience as a business coach, I’ve found that very few small business owners do much to protect their businesses from cybercrime, privacy invasions, or business interruptions brought on by poor data security.
+However, business owners must know the many cybersecurity threats to small businesses.

 Security breaches can jeopardize your business by leaking important information, draining your funds, and causing a breakdown of trust between your brand and your customers.
 Here’s what you need to know to avoid cybersecurity threats for small businesses.